Fall is in the air, and so are my Healthy Pumpkin Muffins! Maple syrup, gluten-free flour, and pumpkin spice make this recipe a fall favorite.

 - Make sure the pumpkin batter is smooth and lump-free.

-- Line muffin tin with muffin liners.
+- Line the muffin tin with muffin liners.
 Portion the pumpkin batter to the top so you will have tall and fluffy muffins.

 - Bake for 25 minutes in a 350-degree oven.